Helias-Criouet/adyenCheckoutChallenge/README.md

 ### Installing

 You will need to create a `.env` file in the root folder and provide your Adyen checkout API key, client key and merchant account.
-You can use the `.sample-env` file as an example.
+You can use the `.env.example` file as an example.

 Then, run the following command to finish the setup: